ThomasThelen/sdtl-provone/README.md

 mapping should happen.

 ### Notation
-When generating the model, the naming convention ideally doesn't change between generations (ie not random identifiers) .
+When generating the model, the identifers should look similar between generations (ie not random identifiers).
 The following section outlines a naming convention for identifiers and labels.

 #### Assigning Identifiers